embulk/embulk-output-jdbc/embulk-output-oracle/README.md

 insert_method supports three options.

 "normal" means normal insert (default).
-It requires Oracle Thin JDBC driver.
+It requires Oracle JDBC driver.

 "direct" means direct path insert.
 It is faster than 'normal.
-It requires Oracle thin JDBC driver too, but ojdbc7.jar doesn't work.
+It requires Oracle JDBC driver too, but ojdbc7.jar doesn't work.

 "oci" means direct path insert using OCI(Oracle Call Interface).
 It is fastest.
-It requires both Oracle thin JDBC driver and Oracle Instant Client.
+It requires both Oracle JDBC driver and Oracle Instant Client.
+You must set the library loading path to the OCI library.

+If you use "oci" insert method, platform dependent library written in cpp is required.
+Windows(x64) library and Linux(x64) are bundled, but others are not bundled.
+You should build by yourself and set the library loading path to it.

 ### Example